 CEO + Founder of Kingdom of Pavement & Scripted Podcast Writer/Producer (she/her)

 Amy Suto is a writer and the co-founder of KINGDOM OF PAVEMENT, and started this publication to bring visibility to rising creatives doing great things in Los Angeles and beyond.
 She’s a TV writer, and most recently co-wrote an episode of the show CONDOR on the Audience Network.
 In her free time, she pole dances, teaches yoga, and attends immersive theater shows.
 She also runs a writing blog at AmySuto.com, and wrote and produced the scripted podcast The Last Station about the last radio station broadcasting after the apocalypse.

 Kyle Cords is a Kingdom of Pavement producer and a LA-based writer who attended NYU's Tisch School of the Arts and won their Hour-Long Writer of the Year Award.
 Since being in LA, Kyle has assisted creators like Damon Lindelof and Sam Esmail.
 In 2019, Kyle's feature script, Dream, was featured on The Hit List.
 He is currently writing and producing a soon to be announced podcast series.
-Kyle is also the founder of The Orphanage Collective, a reimagining of management by creatives, for creatives.
+Kyle is also the co-owner of Kingdom of Pavement.
+He was showrunner on The Horror at Martin's Beach.
 He's also a writer/producer on The Last Station Podcast.

 To Be Nominated Podcast Showrunner (he/him)